 The primary aim of this course is to equip health and exercise professionals with the skills, knowledge and a “framework” to assess a client or athletes movement foundation.
 The Physical Solutions Dynamic Movement Screening course has been presented to rehab, performance and coaching professionals for over a decade now.
 It is adaptable and practical, applicable to all ages and levels of ability, and requires no specialist equipment or prior certification.
-This is not about arbitrary scoring systems or making sweeping “predictions” about a clients physical capability… but it is about observing and discussing the movement “basics” from a qualitative perspective.
+This is not about arbitrary scoring systems or making sweeping “predictions” about a clients physical capability or future injury risk… but it is about observing and discussing the movement “basics” from a qualitative perspective.
+Then using this information to assist in an individuals exercise programming, rehab strategy and injury management.

 This is a practical based course and will include:

-- Practical evaluation of simple movement patterns in relation to injury management, prevention and also performance enhancement
+- Practical evaluation of simple movement patterns in relation to injury management and performance enhancement

 - Positioning where movement observation sits within client assessment